ip-repo/guides/example-tts-pyside6/example-tts-pyside6.md

 python pyttsx_widget_run.py
 ```
 Pyttsx3 is a simple engine that use locally installed voices and can run offline.
-The settings that can be changes are: rate, voice, volume and pitch.
+The settings that can be changed are: rate, voice, volume and pitch.
-The widget allow user to save text as speech.
+The engine allow user to save text as speech.

 <img width="492" alt="pyttsx3_widget" src="https://github.com/ip-repo/guides/assets/123945379/88937d1d-aafc-47dc-a536-80b60fa86e1a">